 The knowledge offered in the Upanishads ‘loosens’ or ‘shatters’ the seed of illusion.
-The knowledge is obtained by those who meditate on the innermost Self (Atman).
+The knowledge is obtained by those who meditate on the nature of the innermost Self (Atman).
 Understanding the true nature of the Self leads to a release from the bondage of illusion:”Knowing that, one becomes freed from the jaws of death”.

-Brahman as the supreme Self (and supreme God) is goal of human existence.
+Brahman as the supreme Being (and supreme God) is goal of human existence.
 The word Brahman is from the root bṛh- “to swell, expand, grow, enlarge”.
 Brahman, as that which swells, expands, grows, enlarges, is the ground of being.
 All things are conditional upon Brahman.
 Brahman gives rise to, underlies, and pervades all of existence.
 The world of name and form emerge from and return to Brahman.

 Archetypal forms express the core patterns and motifs encountered on the path to enlightenment.
-Spiritual symbols encourage the spiritual seeker to contemplate and participate in the unformed, unmodified, immeasurable aspect of being.
+Spiritual symbols encourage the spiritual seeker to contemplate and participate in the unformed, unmodified, immeasurable aspect of Real Being (Brahman).